+Per Unit (1) $\mathbf{Total}^{(1)}$

+Without Over- With Without With

+ver- Over- Over-

-Per U nit(1) Total(1) Without Over- allotment With Over- allotment Without Over- allotment With Over- allotment Underwriting Discounts and Commissions paid by us \$0.55 \$0.55 \$11,000,000 \$12,650,000
+i allotment allotment allotment allotment

+Underwriting Discounts and Commissions paid by us \$ 0.55 \$ 0.55 \$ 16,500,000 \$ 18,975,000

-(1) Includes \$0.35 per unit, or \$7,000,000 (or \$8,050,000 if the over-allotment option is exercised in full) in the aggregate, payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+(1) Includes \$0.35 per unit, or \$10,500,000 (or \$12,075,000 if the over-allotment option is exercised in full) in the aggregate, payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
 The deferred commissions will be released to the underwriters only on completion of an initial business combination, in an amount equal to \$0.35 multiplied by the number of Class A ordinary shares sold as part of the units in this offering, as described in this prospectus.
-Up to \$0.105 per unit, or up to \$2,100,000 (or \$2,415,000) if the over-allotment option is exercised in full), of such amount may instead be paid, at our sole discretion, to third parties not participating in this offering (but are FINRA members) that assist us in consummating our initial business combination.

-The expenses of the offering, not including the underwriting discounts and commissions, are estimated at \$600,000 and are payable by us.
+The expenses of the offering, not including the underwriting discounts and commissions, are estimated at \$1,100,000 and are payable by us.
 We have agreed to reimburse the underwriters for all expenses and fees of its legal counsel related to the review by FINRA, which will not exceed \$25,000.